Bio-inspired decision making in robot swarms under biases: Discussion

-While direct-switch is typically more accurate than cross-inhibition in the absence of asocial dynamics (Figure~\ref{fig:gillespie_spd}), our analysis shows that even mild asocial influence often drives the swarm into a state of decision deadlock.
-Cross-inhibition, a biologically inspired mechanism qualitatively equivalent to decision-making models in house-hunting honeybees~\cite{seeley|etal:2012} and neural circuits~\cite{PIRRONE202266,usher2001,Borofsky2020}, enables faster, more cohesive, and more accurate decisions under a wide range of biased conditions.
-Despite strong asocial dynamics, robot swarms using cross-inhibition consistently outperformed those using direct-switch.
-Our results reveal a previously unrecognised robustness and scalability of cross-inhibition, which may explain its recurrence across biological systems.
+While direct-switch is typically more accurate than cross-inhibition in the absence of asocial dynamics (Figure~\ref{fig:density_synergetic} and SF9), our analysis shows that even mild asocial influence often drives the swarm into a state of decision deadlock.
+Cross-inhibition, a biologically inspired mechanism qualitatively equivalent to decision-making models in house-hunting honeybees~\cite{seeley|etal:2012} and neural circuits~\cite{PIRRONE202266,usher2001,Borofsky2020}, enables faster, more cohesive, and more scalable decisions under a wide range of biased conditions.
+Despite strong asocial dynamics, robot swarms using cross-inhibition consistently outperformed those using direct-switch in both binary and multi-option settings.
+While natural and artificial systems often approximate multi-alternative decisions as sequences of binary comparisons~\cite{Sridhar2021,OddiANTS2022,LeeANTS2018}, we also analyse best-of-$n$ dynamics directly for $n>2$ and recover the same qualitative trends as in the binary case.
+More broadly, decision-making is known to slow as the number of alternatives increases (Hick–Hyman's law~\cite{Reina:scirep:2018}), making mechanisms that reliably break symmetry and maintain cohesion increasingly relevant in multi-option settings.
+Crucially, experiments with 50 physical robots reproduce the qualitative trends predicted by the models and simulations, supporting the persistence of these effects under embodied non-idealities such as errors in motion and communication.
+Our results reveal a previously unrecognised robustness of cross-inhibition, which may explain its recurrence across biological systems.

 Cross-inhibition has been linked to better management of the speed-value trade-off~\cite{pais|etal:2013,Reina:DARS:2016}, where decision value reflects the reward obtained from the selected option.
 By enabling consensus even among similar options or under strong bias, cross-inhibition can occasionally lead to the selection of a suboptimal alternative.
 Natural systems such as brains and insect colonies may favour coherence and speed over accuracy, preferring a rapid, unified choice over prolonged indecision~\cite{PIRRONE202266}.
 For example, honeybees may have evolved the stop signal to prevent swarm splitting during nest-site selection~\cite{seeley|etal:2012,Reina:PRE:2017}.
 In contrast, ants lack such inhibitory signalling~\cite{franks|pratt|mallon|britton|sumpter:2002}, possibly because split colonies can reunite days after relocation~\cite{franks|etal:2013}.
 Inhibitory signalling between competing integrators of noisy evidence also enables winner-take-all dynamics in other domains, from mitotic checkpoint control~\cite{Cardelli2012,Cardelli2017} to neural decision-making via leaky competing accumulator models~\cite{PIRRONE202266,usher2001}.
 The recurrence of cross-inhibition across such diverse systems suggests it may be a particularly robust and scalable solution for fast, cohesive decision-making.